negray03/PHY-381C-Final-Project-Onset-of-Traffic/README.md

   <img src="visualizations/Graphs/Density&Lane_Statistics/3D stats, sim time 1000, tolerance e-1.png" width="650" />
 </p>

-The plots above, along with the corresponding plots for 100 iterations can be found in the ```Density&Lane_Statistics``` folder.
+The plots above, along with the corresponding plots for 100 iterations can be found in the ```visualizations/Graphs/Density&Lane_Statistic``` folder.

 ## Conclusion